aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

         break

     p = pnew.copy()

+    # We only modify interior nodes.
+The boundary nodes remain equal to
+    # zero and the Dirichlet boundary conditions are therefore automatically
+    # enforced.
     for i in range(1, nx-1):
         for j in range(1, ny-1):
             pnew[i, j] = ( 0.25*(pnew[i-1, j] + p[i+1, j] + pnew[i, j-1]